warlookq3/edx-documentation/en_us/course_catalog_api_user_guide/source/course_catalog/catalog.rst

-.. _Course Catalog API Catalogs Resource:
+.. _Course Catalog API Reference:

 ########################################
-Course Catalog API Catalogs Resource
+Course Catalog API Reference
 ########################################

 The Course Catalog API is currently at version 1.0.

-You can use the Course Catalog API Catalogs resource to accomplish the following tasks.
+You can use the Course Catalog API to accomplish the following tasks.

 .. contents::
    :local: